fulldecent/moodle-local_plugin_template/README.md

    colima stop
    ```

-If you have any further questions about the playground setup, customizing it or other error messages, please documentation at https://github.com/moodlehq/moodle-docker and contact that team.
+If you have any further questions about the playground setup, customizing it or other error messages, please see [moodle-docker documentation](https://github.com/moodlehq/moodle-docker) and [contact that team](https://github.com/moodlehq/moodle-docker/issues).

 ## Install

-To install High Five on your quality assurance server or your production server, do the same thing as the plaground example above:
+Install High Five on your quality assurance or production server the same way as on the playground:

 1. ```sh
    git clone https://github.com/fulldecent/moodle-local_plugin_template.git local/high_five